Saltar a la navegación Saltar al contenido principal Ir al pie de página

 Technical Director, NCC Group NA

-In addition to his role with NCC Group, David is also an adjunct professor for the Cyber Security graduate program at Southern Methodist University, where he holds a master's degree in security engineering and the Offensive Security Certified Professional (OSCP) certification.
+David Brauchler III is an NCC Group Technical Director in Dallas, Texas.
+He is an adjunct professor for the Cyber Security graduate program at Southern Methodist University with a master's degree in Security Engineering and the Offensive Security Certified Professional (OSCP) certification

-David's valuable contributions to NCC Group's research blog introduced new Models-As-Threat-Actors (MATA) methodology to the AI security industry.
-He's also released several new threat vector categories, AI/ML security controls, and recommendations to maximize the effectiveness of AI penetration tests.
+David Brauchler published Analyzing AI Application Threat Models on NCC Group's research blog, introducing new Models-As-Threat-Actors (MATA) methodology to the AI security industry, which provided a new trust flow centric approach to evaluating risk in AI/ML-integrated environments.
+David also released several new threat vector categories, AI/ML security controls, and recommendations to maximize the effectiveness of AI penetration tests.

 Put AI security best practices into action